 The house is at the stub-end of its street:

-whose single track seems to be used by no
+track seems to be used by several freight trains a

-side of that is Ayd Mill Road, a sort of
+side of the tracks is Ayd Mill Road, a sort of restricted-

 This snap shows the top of the short flight

 of stairs leading to the landing from which